matloff/TidyverseSkeptic/README.md

 By contrast, if she knows base-R (not difficult), she can handle any situation.
 The old adage applies: "Give a man a fish, and he can eat for a day.
 Teach him how to fish, and he can eat for a lifetime."

+Another featured Tidyverse package, the *functional programming* (FP)-oriented library **purrr**, has 177 functions.
+Again the point about complexity applies.
+Even more importantly, top university Computer Science Departments have shifted away from teaching their introductory programming courses using functional programming paradigm to the more traditional Python, as they deem FP to be more abstract and challenging.
+It would then seem that using FP to each non-programmers learning R is even more unwise.

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.